As a central science, chemistry has been an integral part of the University of Minnesota since its official establishment in 1869.

 We have legends on our current faculty as well who are at the forefront of their fields.
 They are building their own legacies as outstanding researchers and teachers.

-Three faculty members are Regents Professors (Timothy Lodge, Lawrence Que Jr., and Donald Truhlar); one is a member of the National Academy of Sciences (Donald Truhlar); three are members of the American Academy of Arts & Sciences (Laura Gagliardi, Timothy Lodge, and Donald Truhlar); two are McKnight Presidential Endowed Chairs (Laura Gagliardi and Marc Hillmyer); 10 are University Distinguished McKnight Professors (George Barany, Christopher Cramer, Mark Distefano, Laura Gagliardi, Timothy Lodge, Christy Haynes, Marc Hillmyer, Theresa Reineke, J. Ilja Siepmann, and Andreas Stein); and one has received the Guillermo E. Borja Career Development Award (William Pomerantz).
+Three faculty members are Regents Professors (Timothy Lodge, Lawrence Que Jr., and Donald Truhlar); two are members of the National Academy of Sciences (Lawrence Que Jr. and Donald Truhlar); two are members of the American Academy of Arts & Sciences (Timothy Lodge and Donald Truhlar); 9 are University Distinguished McKnight Professors (George Barany, Mark Distefano, Timothy Lodge, Christy Haynes, Marc Hillmyer, Theresa Reineke, R. Lee Penn, J. Ilja Siepmann, and Andreas Stein); one is a McKnight Land-Grant Professor (Ambika Bhagi-Damodaran); one has received the UMN Justice, Equity, Diversity, and Inclusion Award (Lee Penn); and one has received the Guillermo E. Borja Career Development Award (William Pomerantz).

-Eighteen faculty are members of the University’s Academy of Distinguished Teachers, honored for outstanding instruction, including David Blank, Philippe Buhlmann, Peter Carr, Christopher Cramer, Mark Distefano, Michelle Driessen, Marc Hillmyer, Thomas Hoye, Doreen Leopold, Kenneth Leopold, Timothy Lodge, Kent Mann, Marc Hillmyer, Lee Penn, Lawrence Que Jr., J. Ilja Siepmann, Donald Truhlar, and Jane Wissinger.
+Seventeen faculty are members of the University’s Academy of Distinguished Teachers, honored for outstanding instruction, including David Blank, Philippe Buhlmann, Peter Carr, Mark Distefano, Michelle Driessen, Marc Hillmyer, Thomas Hoye, Doreen Leopold, Kenneth Leopold, Timothy Lodge, Kent Mann, Marc Hillmyer, Lee Penn, Lawrence Que Jr., J. Ilja Siepmann, Donald Truhlar, and Jane Wissinger.

-Eleven faculty members serve as editors for 13 top chemistry journals, playing key roles in the worldwide dissemination of scientific knowledge, including Philippe Buhlmann, Peter Carr, Mark Distefano, Laura Gagliardi, Jiali Gao, Christy Haynes, Marc Hillmyer, J. Ilja Siepmann, Lawrence Que Jr., Theresa Reineke, & Donald Truhlar.
+Ten faculty members serve as editors for 13 top chemistry journals, playing key roles in the worldwide dissemination of scientific knowledge, including Philippe Buhlmann, Peter Carr, Mark Distefano, Jiali Gao, Christy Haynes, Marc Hillmyer, J. Ilja Siepmann, Lawrence Que Jr., Theresa Reineke, & Donald Truhlar.

-Our award-winning faculty also includes recipients of the F. Albert Cotton Award in Synthetic Inorganic Chemistry (John Ellis); Analytical Chemistry Award (Peter Carr); Peter Debye Award in Physical Chemistry (Laura Gagliardi and Donald Truhlar); Ralph F. Hirschmann Award in Peptide Chemistry (George Barany); Murray Goodman Scientific Excellence & Mentorship Award (George Barany); Presidential Early Career Awards for Scientists and Engineers (Erin Carlson); Alfred Bader Award in Bioinorganic or Bioorganic Chemistry (Lawrence Que Jr.); Japan Society of Coordination Chemistry International Award (Lawrence Que Jr.); Ernest Guenther Award in the Chemistry of Natural Products (Thomas Hoye); Bourke Award from the Royal Society of Chemistry (Laura Gagliardi); Royal Society of Chemistry's Robert Robinson Award (Thomas Hoye); Earle K. Plyler Prize for Molecular Spectroscopy and Dynamics (Donald Truhlar); Herman F. Mark Polymer Chemistry Award (Timothy Lodge); American Chemical Society Arthur C. Cope Scholar Award (Thomas Hoye); American Chemical Society Award in Inorganic Chemistry (Lawrence Que Jr.); Carl Marvel Award in Creative Polymer Chemistry (Marc Hillmyer and Theresa Reineke); National Finalist for the 2017, 2018, 2019 Blavatnik National Awards for Young Scientists (Christy Haynes); Paul J. Flory Polymer Education Award from the American Chemical Society Polymer Division (Timothy Lodge); Royal Society of Chemistry Theophilus Redwood Award (Christy Haynes); Humboldt Research Award (Laura Gagliardi); Coblentz Society's Craver Award (Christy Haynes); Department of Energy Early Career Research Program Award (Renee Frontiera and Ian Tonks); Camille Dreyfus Teacher-Scholar (Renee Frontiera); American Chemical Society Award in Theoretical Chemistry (Donald Truhlar); Organometallics Distinguished Author Award (Ian Tonks); Physical Chemistry Division of the American Chemical Society Award in Theoretical Chemistry (Laura Gagliardi); DuPont Nutrition & Health Science Excellence Medal (Theresa Reineke); and Guggenheim Fellowship (Christopher Cramer and Christy Haynes).
+Our award-winning faculty also includes recipients of the Analytical Chemistry Award (Peter Carr); Peter Debye Award in Physical Chemistry (Donald Truhlar); Ralph F. Hirschmann Award in Peptide Chemistry (George Barany); Murray Goodman Scientific Excellence & Mentorship Award (George Barany); Presidential Early Career Awards for Scientists and Engineers (Erin Carlson); Alfred Bader Award in Bioinorganic or Bioorganic Chemistry (Lawrence Que Jr.); Japan Society of Coordination Chemistry International Award (Lawrence Que Jr.); Ernest Guenther Award in the Chemistry of Natural Products (Thomas Hoye); Royal Society of Chemistry's Robert Robinson Award (Thomas Hoye); Earle K. Plyler Prize for Molecular Spectroscopy and Dynamics (Donald Truhlar); Herman F. Mark Polymer Chemistry Award (Timothy Lodge); American Chemical Society Arthur C. Cope Scholar Award (Thomas Hoye and Theresa Reineke); American Chemical Society Award in Inorganic Chemistry (Lawrence Que Jr.); Carl Marvel Award in Creative Polymer Chemistry (Marc Hillmyer and Theresa Reineke); National Finalist for the Blavatnik National Awards for Young Scientists (2017, 2018, 2019: Christy Haynes) (2022: Renee Frontiera); 3M Non-Tenured Faculty Award (Jessica Lamb); Paul J. Flory Polymer Education Award from the American Chemical Society Polymer Division (Timothy Lodge); Royal Society of Chemistry Theophilus Redwood Award (Christy Haynes); Coblentz Society's Craver Award (Christy Haynes); Department of Energy Early Career Research Program Award (Renee Frontiera and Ian Tonks); Camille Dreyfus Teacher-Scholar (Renee Frontiera); American Chemical Society for Computers in Chemical and Pharmaceutical Research (Jiali Gao); American Chemical Society Award in Theoretical Chemistry (Donald Truhlar); Organometallics Distinguished Author Award (Ian Tonks); DuPont Nutrition & Health Science Excellence Medal (Theresa Reineke); Joseph O. Hirschfelder Prize in Theoretical Chemistry (Donald Truhlar); and Guggenheim Fellowship (Christy Haynes).